 An LBD is considered flattering because black is a color that suits a lot of people.
 The dark color is considered slimming.
 It can hide a lot of figure flaws.

-Today it is available in a lot of fabrics, a lot of silhouettes, different skirt lengths ranging from mini to calf length.
+Today it is available in a lot of fabrics, a lot of fashion silhouettes, and different skirt lengths ranging from mini to calf length.
 Everyone knows that a little black dress is a wardrobe must-have.
 But when it first came out, it was a shocker.

 Little Black Dress – Fashion History